 Start the UDA section #

 Hello and welcome to the new UDA section in Setpad.
-Here’s how to implement the new UDA section.
+Here’s how to use the new UDA section.

-You can enter the percentage of sequel rights, the number of episodes, the producer’s UDA number, the contract prefix and the mileage rate.
+You can enter the percentage of residuals, the number of episodes, the producer’s UDA number, the contract prefix, as well as the mileage rate.

-You will also be able to enter the name of the person responsible for preparing payment statements, as well as the name of the person who will receive timesheet correction requests, i.e. who the actor will be able to contact to make corrections when their timesheet is sent to them.
+You can also enter the name of the person responsible for preparing the payment statements, as well as the name of the person who will receive requests for timesheet corrections—i.e., the person the actor can contact to make corrections when their timesheet is sent to them.

-Finally, you will be able to enter the accounting items for allowances for specialized clothing and specialized equipment.
-Be sure to save.
+Finally, you can enter the accounting codes for allowances related to specialized clothing and specialized equipment.
+Make sure to save your changes.

 Inviting new collaborators and permissions #